conjohnson712/Fullstack-Capstone/frontend/README.md

 # Auticon Learning Frontend

+## Please Note
+The Frontend for this project only serves as a way to log in to Auth0 with the correct user credentials.
+The Nanodegrees and Courses do not yet appear on the UI, but will be fully functional in the backend.
 ## Getting Setup

 > _tip_: this frontend is designed to work with [Flask-based Backend](../backend).
 It is recommended you stand up the backend first, test using Postman, and then the frontend should integrate smoothly.